-How Savvy US Businesses Are Managing Remote Developer Teams
+How Savvy US Businesses are Managing Co Located Developer Teams

 Curious about what it’s like to manage a remote developer team?
-We can tell you what it’s like from our end here at Jobsity, managing client-assigned remote development teams on behalf of clients.
+We can tell you what it’s like from our end here at Jobsity, managing client-assigned co located developer teams on behalf of clients.
 But how have companies working with remote developer teams learned what success looks like, and what kinds of management structures do they use on their end?

 We found thousands of comments from hundreds of companies about this topic, collected and published by Remote.co., a site that surveys and collects data on remote teams.
 Below is a curated selection of some good questions and answers, for anyone considering whether a remote developer team is the right choice to develop or scale their digital assets.